Pruning Fig Trees | How Much to Prune & How to Keep Them Small

 When to Prune Fig Trees

-Prune fig trees during their dormant period, typically after several frosts or consistent cold temperatures.
-These conditions signal the trees to enter dormancy.
+Dormancy typically occurs after several frosts or consistent cold temperatures.
+These conditions send a signal to fig trees to prepare for winter.
 In frost-free areas, you can manually defoliate the trees to mimic this natural process.
-Dormancy ensures that the tree’s sap, containing essential energy reserves, has returned to the roots, minimizing stress during pruning.

-However, pruning fig trees during the growing season is not off-limits.
-Some fig trees, especially those in warmer climates, may have completed their fruiting and growing cycles early, making it possible for them to be pruned, a new flush of growth follows, then producing another set of main crop figs later in the season.
+Some fig trees, especially those who grow them in warmer climates, may have completed their fruiting and growing cycles early, making it possible for them to be pruned, a new flush of growth follows, then producing another set of main crop figs later in the season.

 When to Take Fig Cuttings:

-Like pruning, you can take cuttings at any time.
+However, you can take cuttings at any time.
 The key to successful rooting lies in maintaining the right environment.
 Cuttings thrive in conditions close to 78°F. Those unable to provide the necessary conditions often store their cuttings in a refrigerator for several months until spring when they can be planted.

 How Pruning Affects Fig Tree Cold Tolerance

-1. Brown or grey-colored branches can withstand the cold better than green ones.
+Brown or grey-colored branches can withstand the cold better than green ones.
 This is how you know they’re lignified to the fullest extent.

-2. Fig trees need to stop growing in the summer to lignify properly.
+Fig trees need to stop growing in the summer to lignify properly.
 The branches will not lignify much further once the leaves fall off and enter dormancy.
 Lignification will resume the following growing season.

 Pruning Fig Trees for Earlier Ripening